 Hell's Kitchen is a Manhattan neighborhood roughly bounded by 34th Street on the south, 57th Street on the north, 8th Avenue on the east and the Hudson River on the west.
 This area was initially settled as a shantytown by poor Irish immigrants in the mid 19th century who found work on the nearby docks and railroad.
-After the American Civil War, tenements were constructed, although the neighborhood remained impoverished well into the 20th century and was a haven for gang violence.
+After the American Civil War, tenements were constructed, although the neighborhood retained its rough character through most of the 20th century.